-- Article 264 (1) When it has been found difficult for either party to appear, if the party submits a paper document indicating acceptance of the proposed terms of settlement presented in advance by the court or by an authorized judge or a commissioned judge, and the other party appears on a date for oral arguments, etc. and accepts the proposed terms of settlement, a settlement is deemed to have been reached between the parties. - (2) When it has been found difficult for both parties to appear, if both parties submit a paper document indicating acceptance of the proposed terms of settlement presented in advance by the court or by an authorized judge or a commissioned judge designating the date when the settlement is to be reached, and if the designated date elapses, a settlement is deemed to have been reached between the parties on the designated date.
+- Article 264 (1) If it is found to be difficult for one of the parties to appear, and if that party submits a paper document indicating their acceptance of the proposed terms of settlement presented in advance by the court or by an authorized or commissioned judge, and the other party appears on a proceeding date and accepts the proposed terms of settlement, a settlement is deemed to have been reached between the parties. - (2) If it is been found to be difficult for both parties to appear, and if both parties submit a paper document indicating their acceptance of the proposed terms of settlement presented in advance by the court or by an authorized or commissioned judge designating the date when the settlement is to be reached and the designated date passes, a settlement is deemed to have been reached between the parties on the designated date.